aakriti7x7/Tinkerers-Lab-Website/README.md

 # Resources
-Resources are in the /Resources folder, replace in prefered directory like /.src/resources and use, at the end this (/Resources) folder will be deleted.
+Resources are in the [/Resources](/Resources) folder, replace in prefered directory like /.src/resources and use, at the end this /Resources folder will be deleted.
 Feel free to notify maintainers for resources as and when required.

-UI details are added in the /Resources/UI.md file, use the provided colorspace.
+UI details are added in the [/Resources/UI.md](/Resources/UI.md) file, use the provided colorspace. some reference links are added in [/Resources/UI.md](/Resources/UI.md) to take inspiration from.

 # Contact Us
 Contributors can contact us on our discord channel: https://discord.gg/3M9VaQwN